theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/alteryx.md

 **Send SAP credentials** (3) <br>
 Mark the checkbox *Send SAP credentials*, if the *Require SAP Credentials to be explicitly supplied for execution* checkbox is also marked in the [SAP source](../introduction/sap-connection#authentication) settings in Xtract Universal.

 The setting *Send SAP credentials* can be useful in self service scenarios.
 When each extraction needs to be executed using an individual user's SAP credentials instead of the globally defined credentials.

+**Authenticate using current Windows user** <br>
+Mark the checkbox *Authenticate using current Windows user* to use the Windows user that runs Alteryx for authentication.

 ### Parameters
 In the tab *Parameters* tab, the Xtract Universal tool can load the available parameters for the specified extraction.

 ### Example 1: Overriding Custom Parameters with Static Values

-In the given example, an extraction of SAP customers contains the *city* parameter defined in the **Custom Defined Parameters**.
-The *city* parameter needs to be overwritten with a static value (here: Stuttgart).
+In the following example, an extraction of SAP customers contains the *city* parameter defined in the **Custom Defined Parameters**.
+The *city* parameter can be overwritten with a static value (here: Stuttgart).
 To override the parameter *city*, mark the checkbox **Override** and entering a new *value*.

 ![alteryx-custom-parameters](/img/content/alteryx-custom-parameters.PNG){:class="img-responsive"}